 Casa Quintino was abandoned during the 2nd World War.
 It was in a state of total ruin overgrown with brambles, a fig tree growing through the roof, when it was brought by Anthony and Juliet Waterkeyn, a Southern Africa / British family in 1989.

 Night Life and Wild life

-There is plenty of night life, both human and animal: There are summer festivals held in the main squares of both Volterra or San Gimignano, where there is continual open air opera, jazz and drama.
+There is no shortage of entertainment in the long balmy summer evenings.
+Every town puts on special events There are summer festivals held in the main squares of both Volterra and San Gimignano, where there is continual open air opera, jazz and drama.
 Volterra has a festival of light in July and two Medieval weekends in late August, when the locals convert to life in 1398.
 In nearby Liatico the internationally loved singer Andrea Bocelli, gives a unique concert at his own estate in late July.
 The summer long music festivals at Lucca and Fiesole, near Florence are also within range with a line up of top artists.

 There is plenty of wild life at night in the forest around Quintino.
 Returning home along the farm road to Casa Quintino after a night out it is not uncommon to see foxes, deer, badger, porcupines and large families of cingiali (wild boar) in the glow of your headlights.
 There are hunter's hides below the house from where you can watch wild animals pay a nightly visit to our 'hog wallow', which can been seen with flood lights from the patio.
 In the early morning you can sometimes catch large families of cingiali (wild boar) and the occasional shy deer crossing the field below the house.
 By day, in late summer if you are lucky you may be guided down the tree-lined farm road to your destination by an African Hoopoe, recently arrived from the south.
 Quintino combines the wildness of Africa with one of the most cultural enclaves in Europe.